 And furthermore, I was ready for the question every cyclist gets asked about a long-distance ride: What’s your favourite bit?
 My answer?
 The four miles on the way to the village of Tibthorpe, about 20 miles from the east coast: huge skies, an empty road beneath my wheels and the sylvan countryside below melting away in the summer haze.
 I’m ashamed to say I threw my arms out wide and, coming over all Leonardo DiCaprio, shouted out, “I’m the king of the wold”.
 Which just goes to show that country air may not be so good for you after all.

 For about ten minutes I held the 2015 Strava KoM, making use of a howling tailwind, for the (downhill!) stretch Dixie Wills refers to.
 That day I was more concerned about not ending up in a field on one of the early bends after Huggate, but on other rides in the area there is usually more time to lift your eyes off the road and spot the birds of prey that seem to have had a resurgence in recent years.
 Aside from the more common sightings of kestrel and barn owl a real thrill is to see red kite that have had a flourished since 1999.
 Sometimes two or three at a time can be seen circling in the skies above the Wolds two decades after the successful introduction of breeding pairs.
 Over to the coast at Flamborough and Bempton there are nationally important sites of gannet, guillemot, razorbill and puffin.
 Be aware that the RSPB now charges for entry to the visitor centre – and access to the cliffs – rather than for car parking as used to be the case.
 (On my last – free – visit to the cliffs at Bempton I used a handy bench to park my bike against, only to discover the flat surface I had found was the freshly poured concrete base for a cycle shelter.
 I confessed, and the chap in the shop tamped it down again with a big stick.)
-Pheasant spotters will want to move inland to the hills around Warter where vast numbers congregate and Roe deer are an increasingly common sight along with hares, although they frighten me a little.
-They’re just so huge.
+Pheasant spotters will want to move inland to the hills around Warter where vast numbers congregate and Roe deer are an increasingly common sight.

 For fans of historical buildings there is, of course, Beverley Minster and stately homes at Sewerby, Burton Agnes, Burton Constable, Burnby Hall and Sledmere House.
 Also worth a visit is the Buddhist Retreat at Kilnwick Percy and – a little way off the Wolds near Malton – Castle Howard.
 There are so many charming churches, including one at Fordon – claimed to be the smallest church in Yorkshire – just a few yards from the course of the Yorkshire Wolds Cycle Route.
 There are 47 villages over the 146 miles of the YWCR including some such as North Newbald that support more than one pub.